 What to bring: Depending on how long you plan to wait in line, as mentioned above, things like snacks, drinks, folding chairs, headphones, and anything to make sitting and sleeping on a New York City street a little more comfortable is good to bring along with you.
 If it’s cold — and since the majority of the season happens during winter, this is very likely — make sure you’re bundled up enough to withstand whatever the temperature is overnight.
 One former standby ticket-holder recommends bringing a sign that says you’re waiting for SNL tickets (if you don’t, prepare for a lot of passersby asking you the same question over and over) as well as some games to pass the time.

-Life in the line: The NBC website cautions that aside from “minimal, necessary breaks” like grabbing some food or finding a nearby restroom, everyone waiting for standby tickets must remain in line at all times, and you can’t use what NBC calls a “line sitter” to do your waiting for you.
+Life in the line: Prior to the start of season 45, the NBC website cautioned that aside from “minimal, necessary breaks” like grabbing some food or finding a nearby restroom, everyone waiting for standby tickets must remain in line at all times, and you can’t use what NBC calls a “line sitter” to do your waiting for you.
 (Security guards check on the line pretty frequently, both to keep those waiting safe and make sure no one’s cutting or abusing the “necessary breaks” rule.)
 One former standby ticket-holder offered up this tip: “Befriend the people next to you in line.
 You’re gonna be around them for hours and you might need help holding your spot while you get food or take pee breaks.
 (I’m still friends with the people I was in line next to.
 One even came to my wedding!).”